-What Does Commercial Property Insurance Do?
+What cover does Commercial Property Insurance provide?

-If you own the premises from which your business is run then you may wish to take out Commercial Contents Insurance which will protect the contents in your building such as computers, desks or tools as opposed to the physical building itself.
+If you own the premises from which your business is run then you may wish to take out Commercial Contents Insurance which will protect the contents in your building such as computers, desks, stock or tools as opposed to the physical building itself.
 You may wish to take out a Commercial Combined Policy which can provide cover for stock, business fixtures and fittings, money kept on site, business interruption, goods in transit, liabilities and the building.
 This type of cover is often the most cost effective option rather than having a separate Commercial Buildings Insurance, Commercial Contents Insurance and a Liability Policy.

-Cover can also be arranged to include:
+Optional Cover can also be arranged to include:

 - Employers Liability Insurance – This will protect you against a claim if a member of the public or an employee were to have an accident at your premises.
 Employers Liability Insurance is a requirement by UK law if you have any employees working for you, even if they are part time volunteers.
 Liability claims can be extremely costly as well as time consuming with a lot of legal protocol to follow.
 If an employee were to have an accident as a direct result of working for you, you could have to pay legal fees and compensation as well as maybe having to take time off work to attend court dates or get legal advice.
 Many SME’s struggle to reopen after an incident like this if they don’t have adequate insurance.
 This can be due to the financial losses incurred or even the damage done to your businesses reputation.

 Cover for Unoccupied Commercial Properties – If your property is empty for 30 days or more, specialist unoccupied property cover is needed.
 Unoccupied Property Insurance often provides the most basic of cover against perils such fire lightning, earthquake and explosion.